Table of Contents

-Drivers get a GreenZone Score that is based not only on mistakes but also on use of defensive driving techniques that increase safety and prevent accidents.
+Drivers get a GreenZone Score that is based not only on risky driving behavior but also on the use of defensive driving techniques that increase safety and prevent accidents.
 The feedback that the system offers amounts to continuous truck driver coaching that can increase good driving behavior.

 D-210, D-410, and Dash Cam Features Are Flexible and Easy To Use